Online content management

-Web content is sometimes not offered in the form of feeds.
-This type of resource includes any online content that is accessible and requires a special Web resource plugin.
+Most of the time web content is not offered in the form of feeds.
+This type of resource includes any online content that is available in a non-structured feed (e.g. audio/video streaming websites) and requires a special Web resource plugin.
 Depending on the plugin implementation it will enable you to access any online content from a web site or any arbitrary URL.

 Online resource plugins

 Online resource plugins are simple programs written in Groovy language.
 Their only use is to parse provided feed URLs (those relevant to the plugin's online resource) and work out where the online files are stored.